scaleoutsoftware/TimeWindowingDotNet/docs/UserGuide.md

 Three methods are provided to break up an enumerable collection into different kinds of time windows.
-These are available as extension methods in the `Soss.Client.Streaming.Linq` namespace:
+These are available as extension methods in the `Scaleout.Client.Streaming.Linq` namespace:

 1. **ToSlidingWindows**: Transforms a collection into an enumerable collection of overlapped (sliding) windows.